gschup/ggrs_demo/README.md

 ## A demo of GGRS running in your browser

 Currently not working with matchbox main branch.
-Needs a matchbox_server at `127:0.0.1:3536`

 ## Licensing